techsoft3d/hc-caas-api/README.md

 ### Appending Conversion Settings
-It is also possible to append additional command line options to the default command line CaaS command line options by specifying a `*` as the first commnand line argument.
-In this example we also pass in a custom XML settings file that will be generated during conversion in addition to the generated SCS/SCZ and PNG file.
+It is also possible to append additional command line options to the default CaaS command line options by specifying a `*` as the first commnand line argument.
+In this example we specify a custom XML settings file that will be generated during conversion in addition to the default command line options.
 ```
 let info = await caasClient.uploadModelFromFiles(["./testfiles/axe.CATPART", "././testfiles/he_settings.xml"],"axe.CATPART", {conversionCommandLine:["*","--xml_settings","he_settings.xml"]});
 await caasClient.waitUntilConverted(info.data.itemid);